 And my first look at Happy Scribe when I checked it out for features and pricing.

-10. Add Alt Text to Facebook and Twitter Images.
+10. Add Alt Text to Facebook, Twitter, and LinkedIn Images

-Did you know you can alt text to the images you post on Twitter and Facebook?
+Did you know you can alt text to the images you post on Twitter, Facebook, and LinkedIn?

 When Twitter announced alt text for images a few year ago, people were ecstatic!